AdaCore/learn/content/courses/intro-to-ada/chapters/modular_programming.rst

     end Main;

 We can use renaming to improve the readability of our code by using shorter package names.
-In the example above, we write :ada:`T.Put_Line` instead of the longer version (:ada:`Ada.Text_IO.Put_Line`).
+In the example above, we write :ada:`TIO.Put_Line` instead of the longer version (:ada:`Ada.Text_IO.Put_Line`).
 This approach is especially useful when we don't :ada:`use` packages and want to avoid that the code becomes too verbose.